What We Believe: The Beauty of the Catholic Faith Video Trailer

 We proclaim to you what we have heard and seen.
 Make sure that you grasp the meaning of these words.
 The disciples saw our Lord in the flesh, face to face; they heard the words he spoke, and in turn they proclaimed the message to us.
 So we also have heard, although we have not seen.

 Are we then less favored than those who both saw and heard?
 If that were so, why should John add: so that you too may have fellowship with us?
 They saw, and we have not seen; yet we have fellowship with them, because we and they share the same faith.

 And our fellowship is with God the Father and Jesus Christ his Son.
 And we write this to you to make your joy complete – complete in that fellowship, in that love and in that unity.

-This excerpt from the tractitates on the first letter of John by St. Augustine (Tract 1, 1.3: PL 35, 1978, 1980), one of the Early Church Fathers, is used in the Roman Office of readings for the Feast of St. John the Evangelist, on December 27, the third of the twelve days of Christmas.
+This excerpt on the incarnation, the Word of Life made visible, comes from the tractates on the first letter of John by St. Augustine (Tract 1, 1.3: PL 35, 1978, 1980).
+It appears in the Roman Office of readings for the Feast of St. John the Evangelist, on December 27, the third of the twelve days of Christmas.

 Banner/featured image Jesus and the Scholars by Jusepe de Ribera.
 Public domain.